effat/SQA-2026/Workshops/Workshop-5/instruct.md

   - Compare precision and recall between FP16 and 4-bit quantized models in zero shot and few shot settings
   - Note any differences in runtime and memory usage
   - Discuss potential trade-offs when using quantized models in regulatory text analysis
-- Upload the report on Assignment 5 @ CANVAS
+- Upload the code and report on Assignment 5 @ CANVAS
 - Due: Mar 16, 2026